 What Is Laser Dentistry?

 Laser dentistry is an advanced technique that can be used in a variety of procedures.
 At Austin Dental Spa, our team uses Waterlase MD technology, which emits a small, focused beam of light energy to the target area of the mouth.
-As a gentler, more precise treatment technique, Dr. Sweeney is able to provide more comfortable dental care with improved outcomes.
-Common treatments performed using laser dentistry include:
+Using laser dentistry, Dr. Sweeney is typically able to provide gentler, more precise dental care with improved outcomes

 Video Image Placeholder